tsnellgrove/dark_castle3/cleesh/doc.md

 In the wise (roughly paraphrased) words of PERL's creator, "Good tools make easy things easy and hard things possible."
 The MachineMixIn class addresses the 'hard things' case... it's extremenly flexible - but frankly, it's a convoluted PitA.
 It's great at enabling the unexpected and expanding the complexity of the Dark Castle world - but whenever possible, it's preferable to create and use simpler, fixed purpose machines (i.e. to make "easy things easy").
 Warnings and Timers are both examples of this approach and are also necessary infrastructure for the Hedgehog creature.
 Warnings are innately self-contained.
 Timers are a bit more involved.
 While solving one problem, timers introduce a few new ones... the need to be more rigorous about game time, ensuring that 'auto' game messages are delivered at the right time relative to other game responses, and tracking which events in the game world Burt is able to witness.

 * WARNINGS *

 Warnings have a rich history in Interactive Fiction.
 If you cursed in Zork you'd be warned that cursing wasn't allowed.
 If you issued the same curse again the game would quit on you!
 Warnings are also a good way to redirect the player from a non-useful pursuit and possibly give them a nudge in the right direction.
 For example, when Burt attempts to go south from the Entrance and leave Dark Castle we tell him that he can't turn back and then give the player a hint about the Rusty Key.
 And similar to the Zork cursing use case, if Burt attempts to attack the Hedgehog we warn him not to once or twice but if he keeps at it we let him... with game-impacting results.

 The Warning class inherits from Invisible (including the attribute 'name') and, in common with MachMixIn has attributes 'trigger_type' and 'trig_vals_lst'.
 Warnings need to happen before player command execution and are always triggered by player commands - so 'trigger_type' is always 'pre_act_cmd'. 'trig_vals_lst' uses the same [case, word_lst] format as MachMixIn, and the trig_check() method code is the same as well.

 After these similarities, Warnings are much simpler than the MachMixIn class with only two more attributes: 'warn_max' and 'warn_count'. warn_count gets incremented each time pre_action() calls the Warning mach_run() method.
 If 'warn_max' == 0 then the use case is 'always give the same warning' and always return cmd_override = True.
 If 0 < 'warn_count' < 'warn_max'then give a specific error and cmd_override still = True.
-If  'warn_count' == 'warn_max' give a final "Don't say I didn't warn you Burt..." and cmd_override = False.
+If  'warn_count' == 'warn_max' give a final "Don't say I didn't warn you Burt..." (or custom message) and cmd_override = False.
 Once warn_count > warn_max there are no future warnings and cmd_override always = False.

 The actual warning description key is based on "name" + "_" + str(warn_count).
-This is implemented with 'try: ... except:' with "I'm not sure that's a good idea Burt..." as the 'except' default.
+This is implemented with 'try: ... except:' with "I'm not sure that's a good idea <hero.name>..." as the 'except' default.

 Fundamentally, Warnings are simple - they inhibit a player command either always or for a finite number of tries and return a variable text message.
 Warnings do not actually generate any actions - but a MachMixIn condition could take the difference between warn_count and warn_max into account.

+Note: During the cleesh engine 3.8.0 (build 11) coding, the Warning class was fully refactored.
+The main objective here was code re-use and inheritance from the ProtoMachMixIn and TrigMixIn classes.
+In doing so, mach_state was re-purposed for warn_count.
+Warning also inherits the is_enabled attribute and sets it to false after a variable warning has incremented to mach_state == warn_max.

 * TIMERS *